Health & Well-Being

 Advancing healthy eating habits, active lifestyle and healthy community environments through nutrition education at the individual, community and systems levels

-- educate limited income residents on healthy food choices and active lifestyles through our FoodWIse program (check your local office for available programming)
+- Help limited income residents make healthy food choices and live active lifestyles through our FoodWIse program (check your local office for available programming)

 Health & Well-Being Updates